The Glossary – Mindfulness and Meditation Terminology

 Mindfulness-Based Stress Reduction (MBSR) – One of the first contemporary mindfulness practices developed in the late 1970s to reduce stress.

 Mindfulness Crisis – Over the last six years, several scientific reviews have identified structural and systematic limitations in the scientific investigation of meditation and mindfulness.
-The evidencing of theoretical and methodological limitations in mindfulness research has led to the ‘mindfulness crisis’.
+The evidence of theoretical and methodological limitations in mindfulness research has led to the ‘mindfulness crisis’.
 A term that reflects growing uncertainty in the study of meditation methods and their clinical applications.
 Also, the contemplative sciences are subject to the widespread replication crisis affecting social sciences more generally.

 Negative Correlation – A scientific term that describes two entangled systems with maximum combined output.
 When activity in one system is high, it’s reduced in the other and vice versa (see intrinsic-extrinsic).